 SVA's relationship and commitment to its student veterans go back more than 70 years, when a majority of the inaugural class of 35 students of the Cartoonists and Illustrators School—as SVA was originally known—were recently returned service members.
-Co-founder Silas Rhodes, who served as a pilot during World War II, worked for the Veterans Administration and conceived of the art school to help veterans—newly encouraged to pursue higher education and vocational training through the tuition-paying G.I.
+Co-founder Silas Rhodes, who served in the U.S. Army during World War II, worked for the Veterans Administration and conceived of the art school to help veterans—newly encouraged to pursue higher education and vocational training through the tuition-paying G.I.
 Bill—compete for better jobs in the advertising and publishing worlds.

 The veteran population at SVA holds steady between 40 and 50 students each year (46 student veterans are currently enrolled).
 Today, the College's focus is on helping veterans adjust to and succeed in school and civilian life, ensuring timely benefits distribution from the VA and providing spaces for camaraderie and connection, within the veteran community as well as with other students.
 Veterans Counselor and Assistant Registrar Gemma Prosper-Brown serves as a liaison and advocate for student veterans.
 "My role is to make sure they have a smooth walk through their academic career," she says—and noted the counseling opportunities, on-campus veterans groups, and special exhibition partnerships available.
 SVA is also routinely named a school.